How to make your website or email accessible

 When placing links in text, avoid the use of “click here” or “more info”.
 Instead of “Click here to register for the internship”, choose a phrase like “Register for the internship online”.
 Instead of “You can learn more about residence accommodations through this page”, choose a phrase like “Learn more about residence accommodation options”.

-All images should have an alt-text that describes what the image is (ex.
+All images should have "alt text" that describes what the image is (ex.
 “Acadia Axewomen Basketball player Paloma Anderson”).
 These alt-text descriptions should incorporate keywords as appropriate.
 If this image is a navigation element, ex. the Acadia logo in the top left that directs users back to the Acadia homepage, it should be labeled based on what it does, ex.
 “Acadia University homepage”.

 Choose colours carefully

 One of the most important means of improving accessibility, and your website in general, is to both write and structure your content clearly.
-Use headings and paragraphs, and—generally speaking—write at a level appropriate for the average layperson.
+Use headings and paragraphs, and write at a level appropriate for a layperson: ideally, a grade 9 reading level.
+While this can be difficult in academic writing or when explaining highly technical information, it is often possible to explain our registration procedures, services, etc. using plainer language.

 If your content is well-structured and written, it will be easier for both people and software to understand.
 This is helpful for users who rely on screen readers and other assistive technologies.